ohmori7/kcn/README.md

 ================================================================================
     First of all, build KCN binaries, and install them as follows.

-	1. install curl on *BSD* or libcurl on Linux.
+	1. install curl on *BSD* or libcurl-devel on Linux.
 	2. install jansson.
 	3. extract kcn-x.x.x.tar.gz, and move to extracted directry.
 	  % tar xfz kcn-x.x.x.tar.gz